sidhj24/Disaster_Response_Pipeline/README.md

 	b.
 Leverage Pipeline functionality to implement Vectorization and TF-IDF transformation
 	c.
 Build multiple models and picking best classifier model giving best results
 	d.
 Evaluate and Summarize the outcomes of the model
+	e.
+GridSearch and adding FeatureUnion to refine the model output

+3. Setting up the Application and visuals
+	a.
+Setup charts and link the databases to update the application